 In 2018 Des Moines County Master Gardeners collaborated with Homestead 1839 to start a donation garden.
-Since 2018, garden volunteers have grown, gleaned and distributed 8295 pounds of locally grown produce to Community Action, Section 8 housing facilities and shut-ins in the community.
-This project was part of a state-wide initiative of the Iowa Master Gardeners called Growing Together, a project that supported the donation of over 90,000 pounds of fresh produce to 101 food pantries and meal sites statewide in 2018.
+Since 2018, garden volunteers have grown, gleaned and distributed 8295 pounds of locally grown produce to the food insecure population in Des Moines County.
+This project was part of a state-wide initiative of the Iowa Master Gardeners called Growing Together, a project that supported the donation of over 80,000 pounds of fresh produce in 30 counties in 2020.

 The garden is located at Homestead 1839, 701 W. Agency, West Burlington, IA.
 If you would like to get involved with this project, contact Morgan - Local Foods Coordinator, Iowa State Extension & Outreach - Des Moines County.

 South Hill Community Garden - Burlington

 This is another garden site that is managed by a handful of Des Moines County Master Gardeners and is partially funded with Growing Together Grant funds.
 The garden is located within the South Hill neighborhood in Burlington on the corner of 7th and Angular Street.
 Volunteers are invited to help in the garden on Wednesdays at 10:30 AM during the growing season.

 Community members are invited to enjoy produce from the garden if they stop and pull a few weeds while they are there.
 For more information about activities at this garden site, contact the South Hill Neighborhood Association through their Facebook page.

 Fellowship Cup Community Garden - Mt.
 Pleasant

 This Mt Pleasant Community Garden is located at 211 S Jackson Street – across from Sarah’s Bridal.
 Plots are 4ft x 8ft raised beds (some are even handicap-accessible) and they are open to anyone at no charge, but you must register with the Fellowship Cup for a plot.
 You can find the garden application here, and a copy of the garden guidelines here.